Tax Package Resource Center

 This resource is educational only.
 Taxpayers may consider consulting a tax professional.

-The final legislation leaves some energy industries relatively unscathed, but rapidly eliminates credits for efficiency, residential solar, and electric vehicles (within 2025-2026) and abruptly phases out wind and solar (requiring projects to commence construction within one year of enactment to qualify for current safe-harbor rules).
+The final legislation left some energy industries relatively unscathed, but rapidly eliminated credits for efficiency, residential solar, and electric vehicles (within 2025-2026) and abruptly phased out wind and solar (requiring projects to commence construction within one year of enactment to qualify for current safe-harbor rules).
 One bright spot was the full and permanent restoration of the R&D tax deduction, with retroactive tax relief for small businesses.

 Changes To Energy Tax Credits